-The Second STARS-Related Talk Session “From Japan to the World,” Underway, with Its Recording to Be Uploaded to YouTube!
+The Second STARS-Related Talk Session “From Japan to Overseas: Exhibitions in Europe and the United States,” Underway, with Its Recording to Be Uploaded to YouTube!

-As the second edition of STARS-related Talk Session series “From Japan to the World,” guests are invited to the Mori Art Museum in mid-October and have a discussion without an audience.
+As the second edition of STARS-related Talk Session series “From Japan to Overseas,” guests are invited to the Mori Art Museum in mid-October and have a discussion without an audience.
 The video footage of the session will be uploaded on YouTube on the later date.

-All three sessions from Talk Session series “From Japan to the World” will be recorded and streamed online (via YouTube).
+All three sessions from Talk Session series “From Japan to Overseas: Exhibitions in Europe and the United States” will be recorded and streamed online (via YouTube).
 The first Session entitled “The Art Market,” held on September 26 will be uploaded soon.
 The last Session entitled “History of Contemporary Japanese Art Exhibitions in Asia (TBD)” will also take place in early November, and the recording will likewise be shared online.

 In this second Talk Session invites art experts who have been involved in organizing exhibitions on contemporary Japanese art in Europe and the United States, to examine how the nation’s art has been introduced and received in the West.
 Specific focus is given to exhibitions le Japon des avant-gardes 1910-1970 (Pompidou Center, 1986), International Pop (Walker Art Center, 2015), and the reception of female Japanese women artists abroad.